 Any type of product can become dangerous if it suffers from a defect, even if the product is FDA-approved.

-At Winters & Yonker, P.A., we handle all types of product liability claims in Clearwater, including those involving:
+At Winters & Yonker Personal Injury Lawyers, we handle all types of product liability claims in Clearwater, including those involving:

 - Prescription drugs